hguthrie/hguthrie.github.io/windows-builddevdocs.md

 1. Close and reopen the command prompt before using `choco` commands.

 After running the script at the command line, you can install any required extensions.
-Chocolately has many extensions available, similar to Homebrew for Mac OS.
+Chocolately has many extensions available, similar to Homebrew for MacOS.
 As a best practice, only use extensions labeled as a "trusted package".
+You can install editors, such as Nano and Notepad++, using Chocolatey, as well.

 ### Install Ruby extension